 Share this page :

 The cloud is like an all-you-can-eat buffet!
-Unlimited access to dematerialized resources, consumable on demand: storage, databases, applications, computing capacities... and now artificial intelligence.
-Faced with the multitude of solutions available, choosing can be complex.
+Unlimited access to dematerialised resources that can be consumed on demand: storage, databases, applications, computing capacity... and now artificial intelligence.
+With so many solutions available, choosing the right one can be a complex process.
 Private, public or hybrid cloud, multicloud: what are the differences?
-And how to make the right choice?
-Our expert, Loïc Caroli, answers you.
+And how do you make the right choice?
+Our expert, Loïc Caroli, gives you the answers..

 article private, public, hybrid cloud

-The cloud has become omnipresent in our daily lives.
-The general public knows it through video or music streaming platforms, social networks, office applications or online storage.
-Professionals use it in their business applications (CRM, business intelligence, project management, HRIS, etc.) or to collaborate with each other (Slack, Teams, etc.).
+The cloud has become a ubiquitous part of our daily lives.
+The general public is familiar with it through video and music streaming platforms, social networks, office applications and online storage.
+Professionals use it in their business applications (CRM, business intelligence, project management, HRIS, etc.) or to collaborate with others (Slack, Teams, etc.).

-For their part, IT professionals juggle subscriptions and APIs for different cloud services, trying to monitor their usage, security and cost.
-The challenges related to its management and security require expertise and constant monitoring.
+IT specialists, meanwhile, are juggling subscriptions and APIs for different cloud services, trying to monitor usage, security and cost.
+The challenges of cloud management and security require expertise and constant monitoring.

-Although the cloud has existed since the early 2000s, its adoption has experienced several phases of acceleration.
-The first, in the 2010s, with the arrival of hyperscalers, Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP) which have increased innovative services and lowered costs.
+Although the cloud has been around since the early 2000s, there have been several phases of acceleration in its adoption.
+The first, in the 2010s, with the arrival of hyperscalers, Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP) which have increased the number of innovative services and lowered costs.

-The second, during the Covid epidemic where teleworking reinforced the need to access applications and data remotely.
+The second was during the Covid epidemic, when teleworking increased the need for remote access to applications and data.

-The third is currently taking place, with themeteoric adoption of generative artificial intelligence (GAI).
+The third is currently underway, with therapid adoption of generative artificial intelligence (GAI).

-AGI requires, in fact, a large amount of computing and storage power that the cloud can provide in a flexible and scalable manner.
+IAG requires a great deal of computing and storage power, which the cloud can provide in a flexible and scalable way.

 Amazon, Microsoft and Google dominate the global cloud market